 The virtual nano community is fully equipped with all the functions one expects from a modern online networking site: personal chat, a scientific forum, more than 100 thematic groups, including microscopy, nanomedicine, and even a discussion forum on safety and toxicity.
-TINC is also a media partner for more than 90 nano conferences on different topics in 2009, 2010, 2011 and 2012.
+TINC is also a media partner for more than 150 nano conferences on different topics.

 “The main idea was to create something more personal than the other nano networks already on the Internet,” says Paszternak.
 “I started off editing the existing nano website at my institution in Hungary but realized the site could be so much bigger, spreading like a tree and connecting nano scientists across the globe,” he adds.